 The corners of the cube are its vertices.
 The 12 line segments that form the skeleton of the cube are its edges.
 The 6 flat square surfaces that are the skin of the cube are its faces.
 Observe that the two-dimensional figures can be identified as the faces of the three-dimensional shapes.
 For example, a cylinder has two faces which are circles.
 Also, a pyramid has a triangle on its face.

 Nets for building 3-D shape

-Here is a net pattern for a box.
-Copy an enlarged version of the net and try to make the box by suitable folding and gluing together.
+For example, a box is solid.
+It’s a 3D object with the shape of a cuboid.
+Below is a net pattern for a box.
+Copy an enlarged version of the net and try to make the box by folding and glueing the faces together.
 You may use suitable units.
-The box is solid.
-It’s a 3D object with the shape of cuboids.
-You have different nets for the different shape.

 - Polyhedrons are 3D figures.